nielsbaloe/vertxui/README.md

 vertx-ui
 ===

-A [Vert.X](http://vertx.io/) pure-Java UI toolkit with fast server-time Java to Javascript translation (by [TeaVM](http://teavm.org/)), a mini fluent HTML toolkit, and automatic browser reloading.
+A [Vert.X](http://vertx.io/) pure-Java UI toolkit with fast server-time Java (bytecode) to Javascript translation (by [TeaVM](http://teavm.org/)), a mini fluent HTML toolkit, and automatic browser reloading.
 Write serverside and clientside in Java with a lot of advantages.

 Pure-Java clientside means:
 * strong-typed client-side Javascript
-* use Java 8's lambda's and streams for client-side view and behavior (instead of pseudo-HTML code like React and other js libraries)
+* use Java 8's lambda's and streams for client-side view and behavior (instead of pseudo-HTML like React and others)
 * use the same DTO/entity classes server-side and client-side.
 * access to both the Java (threads etc) ánd the Javascript ecosystems
 * easy junit testing of client-side code, and other convenient Java tooling